The visit to this Tirumoolanathar

 Rajaraja-I’s 4th reign

-year inscription records the endowment of burning perpetual Lamp by
+year inscription records the endowment of a burning perpetual Lamp by

 Pullalooran, for which Gold coins and Tax-free land were gifted.